gnuradio/greps/grep-0011-code-reformatting.md

 During a time of low development (low count of pull requests and feature branches) apply a reformatting across the full source tree.
 This will result in a fully cleaned source tree.

+**Addendum:** The GNU Radio leadership team has decided to go ahead with method 3 (i.e., apply a reformatting mega-commit).
+As of December 2018, the GNU Radio repository has tools in place to ease the rebasing of previously written pull requests.

 ### Comparison